 Asian pear, I used a Korean pear but any firm sweet fruit works.
 Including apple.

-Sweet rice flour, it is food for the bacteria.
-If you can not get sweet rice flour.
-You can peel and cut up a small potato cover with water and boil until very tender.
+Sweet rice flour is food for the bacteria.
+Suppose you can not get sweet rice flour.
+You can peel and cut up a small potato, cover with water and boil until very tender.
 Then blend the potato with a small amount of the water you cooked it in.
 This will be your paste.

-Peppers, I wanted a mix of green and red but when I was at the market the red ones did not look good.
+Peppers, I wanted a mix of green and red, but the red ones did not look good when I was at the market.
 So I used green Korean peppers.
 But you can use what you can find but keep in mind that this is not a spicy dish.

 Ginger, ginger helps to keep the dish refreshing